Hyperemesis gravidarum: Notable cases

 Author Charlotte Brontë is often thought to have had hyperemesis gravidarum.
-She died in 1855 while four months pregnant, having been affected by intractable nausea and vomiting throughout her pregnancy, and was unable to tolerate food or even water.
+She died in 1855 four months pregnant, having been affected by intractable nausea and vomiting throughout her pregnancy and was unable to tolerate food or even water.

-Catherine, Princess of Wales was hospitalised due to hyperemesis gravidarum during her first pregnancy, and was treated for a similar condition during the subsequent two.
+Catherine, Princess of Wales was hospitalised due to hyperemesis gravidarum during her first pregnancy, and was treated for the same condition during the subsequent two.

 Comedienne Amy Schumer cancelled the remainder of a tour due to hyperemesis gravidarum.